LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Motivation

+The examples in Figure~\ref{fig:motivate_examples}, demonstrate the inadequacy of existing studies and highlight the necessity for an advanced, semantically-aware approach.

-\textit{Example 1.} Figure \ref{fig:motivate_examples}A illustrates the changes made in commit \texttt{1ad6dbc} of the Elasticsearch project.
+Figure \ref{fig:motivate_examples}A (\textit{Example 1}) illustrates the changes made in commit \texttt{1ad6dbc} of the Elasticsearch project.
 This atom commit updates the index used in the \texttt{testMultipleBatchesWithLookupJoin} function from \texttt{"idx"} to \texttt{"no\_sort\_field\_idx"}.
 The commit includes three separate code changes: lines 3–4 create the new index, lines 6–9 query using the updated index, and lines 11–12 delete the index.
 These changes do not exhibit any obvious data or control dependencies, nor do they share structural similarities in their syntax.
 However, they are semantically related, as they collectively form a complete and independent development activity involving the creation, usage, and deletion of an index.
 This semantic coherence indicates that they belong to a single concern.
-Existing untangling approaches may fail to handle such commits because they primarily rely on explicit data dependencies or structural similarities between code changes, overlooking the semantic relationships that often define a developer's intent.

-\textbf{Observation 1 [Semantic].} \textit{The semantics of code changes are crucial for determining their underlying concern.
-Changes that belong to the same concern often share semantic similarity.}